WurstCommander/Win10AppRemove/README.md

 I **strongly** advise against removing the Windows Store App.

-Disclamer:
+## Disclamer: ##

-*Use the script at your own risk*, make backups, I tested the script it works for me, but I got only so much time to investing into testing.
+*Use the script at your own risk*, make backups, blah blah.
+I tested the script, it works for me, but I got only a few Windows 10 PCs to test it and so on.

+Suggestions, fixes and new features are welcome.

+Have a nice day, your Wurstcommander.